 It’s important to note short-term health insurance is not required to comply with certain federal market requirements for health insurance like Affordable Care Act coverage.
 Plans may also have pre-existing limitations that may prevent coverage from applying to medical conditions that existed prior to enrollment.

 Companion Life Insurance Company (Pivot Health)

 Founded in 1971,4 Companion Life Insurance Company underwrites short-term policies for Pivot Health5 and enjoys an A+ rating from A.M.
-Best.6 Pivot Health is a division of HealthCare, Inc. With Pivot Health short-term health insurance plans, you can see any doctor without being confined to a network, as well as enjoy benefits such as telehealth or video consultations with doctors7 — all for typically half of what you would pay for an individual health insurance plan, Pivot Health estimates.8 The most basic plan for a 35-year old woman with no children who lives in Dallas costs $90.35 per month.9 In addition to short-term health insurance policies, Pivot Health offers solutions to other healthcare needs such as dental and vision plans.10
+Best.6 Pivot Health is a division of HealthCare, Inc. With Pivot Health short-term health insurance plans, you can see any doctor without being confined to a network, as well as enjoy benefits such as telehealth or video consultations with doctors.7 The most basic plan for a 35-year old woman with no children who lives in Dallas costs $116 per month, as of May 2021.9 In addition to short-term health insurance policies, Pivot Health offers solutions to other healthcare needs such as dental and vision plans.10